HansKlaufus/SDSS/README.md

 # SDSS
-Python Notebooks (using Jupyter / iPython) for the SDSS group project for OpenUniversity course S382.
+Python Notebooks for the SDSS group project for OpenUniversity course S382.
+Uses Jupyter / iPython